ottiferous/FlaskTutorial/README.md

 ## Flaskr + DUO = 2FA your login

+---

 ## How to use
 Assuming you already have Flaskr setup just run ``` python flaskr.py ``` in the main directory of this repository.
 The application can be reached locally by navigating to the URL specified once Flask has been started.

+##About
+This is being used as a proof of concept for setting up 2FA on a basic web login.

+---

 ##Configuration files: